What are axial spondyloarthritis (AxSpA) and ankylosing spondylitis (AS)?

 These are related conditions where there is inflammation at the places where ligaments (fibrous bands which connect joints) and tendons (the ends of muscles) join onto bone.
-This is called enthesitis.
+This process is called enthesitis.
 At the places where there is inflammation, new bone can form.
-In the most severe cases, this can cause fusion of the spine leading to very severe stiffness which is called ankylosIs or bamboo spine.
-Some people with ankylosing spondylitis can also develop inflammation and swelling in other joints for example the hips, knees, wrists and ankles.
+In a few people this can cause fusion of the spine leading to very severe stiffness which is called ankylosis.
+Some people with AxSpA and AS can also develop inflammatory arthritis with inflammation, pain and swelling in other joints for example the hips, knees, wrists and ankles.

-Most people with ankylosing spondylitis have “inflammatory back pain”.
-This is back pain which is much worse in the morning or middle of the night, and improves with stretching, exercise or non-steroidal anti-inflammatory drugs such as ibuprofen (NSAIDs).
+Most people with AxSpA and AS have “inflammatory back pain”.
+This is back pain and stiffness that is much worse in the morning or middle of the night, and improves with stretching, exercise or non-steroidal anti-inflammatory drugs such as ibuprofen (NSAIDs).

 AxSpA and AS can also cause inflammation and swelling in other joints such as the ankles, knees and hips.
 Enthesopathy can cause tendon problems including heel pain due to Achilles’ tendonitis, tennis elbow and a painful condition of the soles of the feet called plantar fasciitis.
-Some people with AS also develop a condition called iritis or uveitis which is a very painful condition of the eye which also causes blurred vision and redness.
+Some people with AxSpA and AS also develop a condition called iritis or uveitis which is due to inflammation of the iris, causing severe eye pain, blurred vision and redness.

-AS is diagnosed with combination of the history of inflammatory back pain and sometimes joint problems, often in a young man, blood tests to look for raised “inflammatory markers” and the HLA B27 gene.
+Both these conditions are diagnosed with a combination of a history of inflammatory back pain and sometimes joint problems, blood tests to look for raised “inflammatory markers” and the HLA B27 gene.
 X-rays of the spine and sacroiliac joints can also show changes where ligaments and tendons attach to bone.
 If there are signs on x-ray that there is fusion of the sacroiliac joints, then the condition is called ankylosing spondylitis.
 If X-rays look normal, then an MRI scan of the spine and sacroiliac joints can show signs of inflammation, and the condition is then called axial spondyloarthritis (or non-radiographic spondyloarthritis).

-There are many different types of treatment for AS and these can be divided into several groups.
+There are many different types of treatment and these can be divided into several groups.

-- Medical– including pain-killers, non-steroidal anti-inflammatory medicines (NSAIDs), joint injections and disease-modifying drugs (DMARDs) such as methotrexate and “biologic” therapies such as etanercept and adalimumab.
+- Medical– including pain-killers, non-steroidal anti-inflammatory medicines (NSAIDs), joint injections, disease-modifying drugs (DMARDs) such as methotrexate and “biologic” therapies such as etanercept and adalimumab.

 - Physical therapies– including stretching exercises, physiotherapy, osteopathy, chiropractic, massage and acupuncture